TimotheeL/rundown/Specs.md

 | `{power}W`             | Running power, in Watt,. e.g `400W`                                   |
 | `{steps}spm`           | Running cadence, in steps per minute, e.g `180spm`                    |
 | `rpe{rate}`            | Rate of perceived exertion. `rate` is an integer between 1 and 10.    |
 \* There are different heart rate zone models.
 Rundown is not concerned with which one the runner uses.
-This interpretation is left to the runner, or to the developer if they have access to this information.
+This interpretation is left to the runner, or to developers integrating with rundown if they have access to this information.

 ### Ranges and Progressions

-In addition to being able to define single value targets, it is also possible to define ranges and progressions to serve as targets.
+In addition to being able to define single value targets, it is also possible to define ranges and progressions for targets.

 #### Ranges

-A range can be used to define a target range within which to run each rep the target applies to.
+A target range can be defined within which to run each rep the target applies to.
 They require defining a lower and an upper bound for the range, separated by the `-` character.
-Ranges read as "Any effort between the lower bound and the upper bound", where the effort can be anything defined in the available targets above (a pace, a time, a heartrate...).
+Ranges read as "Any effort between the lower bound and the upper bound", where the effort can be anything defined in the available targets above (a pace, a time, a heart rate...).

 Ranges look like this: